-Graduation means when an S/M/WBE firm graduates from the County's EBO program because it has met the criteria for graduation as set forth in the County's Policies and Procedures Manual (PPM).
-A firm's graduation from participation as an S/M/WBE firm in the EBO Program does not permanently affect its eligibility to be recertified and to participate in the County's EBO program as an S/M/WBE.
-Graduated S/M/WBE firms shall be eligible to apply for S/M/WBE re-certification following the expiration of the two-year period immediately following graduation.
-Such application for S/M/WBE re-certification shall only be granted on condition that the graduated S/M/WBE firm presents documentation as required by the Office of EBO that establishes that the S/M/WBE firm's annual revenues have fallen below the small business size standards for the relevant industry as reflected in Exhibit Q of the PPM for two consecutive years following the initial post-graduation period.
+Graduation means when an S/M/WBE firm permanently-graduates from the County's EBO program because it has met the criteria for graduation as set forth in the County's Policies and Procedures Manual (PPM).
+A firm's graduation er-temporary suspension-from participation as an S/M/WBE firm in the EBO Program does not necessarily permanently affect its eligibility to be recertified and to participate in the County's EBO program as an S/M/WBE.
+Graduated S/M/WBE firms shall be eligible to apply for S/M/WBE recertification following the expiration of the two two-year period immediately following graduation.
+Such application for S/M/WBE re-certification shall only be granted on condition that the graduated S/M/WBE firm presents documentation as required by the Office of EBO that establishes that the S/M/WBE firm's annual revenues\and\number\of\employees\have fallen below the small business size standards for the relevant industry as reflected in Exhibit Q of the PPM for two consecutive years following the initial post-graduation period.
+An S/M/WBE firm permanently graduates from participation in the EBO program when it meets the criteria for graduation as set forth in Exhibit Q of the PPM for a second time.
+However, a graduated M/WBE firm may continue to participate in, and benefit from, other race-neutral, non-industry-specific remedies of the EBO program as described herein.